-Date(This form is only applicab le for the 20to 20school year.)
-Student's Legal First Name Student's Legal Middle Initial Student's Legal Last Name Student's Date of Birth Student's District/School Grade Please initial to indicate you have received and r eviewed information about statewide testing. ments and choose to opt my student out.
-MDE provides the ticipation in Statewide Testing on the MDE website (Students and esting).
-Reason for refusal: Please indicate the statewide assessment(s) you are opting the student out of this school year: MCA/MTAS ReadingMCA/MTAS Science MCA/MTAS MathematicsACCESS or Alternate ACCESS for ELLs Contact your school or district for the form to opt our t of local assessments. potentially save him/her time and money by not hat college or university.
-My student will not receive an purpose of school and district accountability.
-My school vill lose one opportunity to receive a qualifying score that could ving to take remedial, non-credit courses at a Minnesota State individual score and will be counted as "not proficient" for the hool and I may lose valuable information about how well my using to participate in statewide assessments may impact the bute resources and support student learning.
-Parent/Guardian Name (print) Parent/Guardian Signature To be completed by school or district staff only.
-Student ID or MARSS Number
+Date (This form is on l ly applicable for the 20 to 20 school year.)
+Student's Legal First Nam 2 Student's Legal Middle Initial Student's Legal Last Name 2 Student's Date of Birth Student's District/School Grade Please initial to indicat you have rece ived and reviewed inf ormation a bout statewide testing.
+Parent/Guardian Guid le and Refusal for S atewide Tes my student out.
+MDE provides the sting on the MDE website atewide Testing).
+Reason for refusal: Please indicate the statew 196 s) you are opting the stu this school year: MCA/MTAS Mathematics ACCESS/A lternate ACC CESS for ELLs Contact your school or di strict for the form n to opt out of local asse essments. progressing academically statewide assessments n .
+As a result, my nay impact the so student will not receiv chool, district, and state e an individ e's efforts t formation about how well my student is lual score.
+Refusing to participate in o equitably distribute resources and ity calculations, my student will not be ident will not have an MCA score that -credit courses at a Minnesota State Parent/Guardian Name (p rint) Parent/Guardian Signatur To be completed by school l or district staff anhy Student II or MARSS Number

-Posted May 2018
+Posted May 2019